Combining Prior Knowledge and Data for Robust Controller Design: Numerical examples

-Next, we compute an exact discretization of~\eqref{eq:ex_satellite_LFT} with sampling time $0.05s$ leading to matrices $\bar{A}$, $\bar{B}$, $\bar{C}_z$, $\bar{D}_z$, $\bar{B}_w$, $\bar{B}_d$ of a discrete-time LFT as in~\eqref{eq:sys}.
+In a realistic robust controller design scenario, direct minimization of the $\mathcal{H}_{\infty}$-norm is rarely of practical use.
+Instead, one typically includes weights to shape the frequency response of the closed loop.
+Such weights constitute a natural form of prior knowledge, which can be handled by our framework as we demonstrate by revisiting Example~\ref{ex:introduction}.
+We compute an exact discretization of~\eqref{eq:ex_satellite_LFT} with sampling time $0.05s$ leading to matrices $\bar{A}$, $\bar{B}$, $\bar{C}_z$, $\bar{D}_z$, $\bar{B}_w$, $\bar{B}_d$ of a discrete-time LFT as in~\eqref{eq:sys}.
 Our goal is to design a controller which stabilizes the discretized system while rendering the influence of the disturbance $\tilde{d}$ on the deviation of the angle $\theta_2$ from zero and on the control input small.
 More precisely, we want to achieve a possibly small $\mathcal{H}_{\infty}$-norm of the channel $d\mapsto $, where $w_1$, $w_2$ are dynamic filters that allow us to trade off the two objectives of small tracking errors and control inputs.
-We choose $w_1(z)$ as an exact discretization of the continuous-time low-pass filter $\tilde{w}_1(s)=\frac{0.5}{s+0.005}$ and $w_2(z)=0.1$.
+We choose $w_1(z)$ as an exact discretization of the continuous-time low-pass filter $\tilde{w}_1(s)=\frac{0.5}{s+0.005}$ and $w_2(s)=0.1$.
 If realizing the filter $w_1$ as $x^f_{k+1}=A^f_1x^f_k+A^{f}_2x_k+B^fu_k$, the combined dynamics of the discretized system and the filters take the form~\eqref{eq:sys} with